Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Introduction

-Another way to settle the non uniqueness problem of AL-QFT is as follows.
-We have said that nonlocal theories lack a selection criterion for the form factors, a sort of \textquotedblleft minimum principle\textquotedblright\ in $\mathcal{M}_{\text{AL}}$.
-Yet, the requirement that they admit local limits provides a form of control, and possibly the missing principle itself.
-In this view, the \textquotedblleft minima\textquotedblright , i.e., the candidate theories to describe nature from AL-QFT, are nothing but the local limits themselves\footnote{ Strictly speaking, they are not contained in the manifold $\mathcal{M}_{ \text{AL}}$ of asymptotically local theories, but in its border $\partial \mathcal{M}_{\text{AL}}$.}.
+Another instance where a comparable degree of arbitrariness plagues (local) QFT (without jeopardizing it\ as a framework for fundamental interactions) is off-the-mass shell physics \cite{offshell}.
+There, the extra parameters describe the environment where the phenomenon under observation is placed.
+AL-QFT may provide an alternative way to describe these aspects.
+In this respect, the lack of uniqueness of AL-QFT is not an issue.

-The paper is organized as follows.
-In section \ref{AL} we recall basic features of the nonlocal theories considered in the literature and outline how we generalize them.
-In section \ref{localE} we study the local limit in Euclidean space.
-In section \ref{WickDirect} we describe the problem posed by the local limit in Minkowski spacetime.
-In section \ref{fakeons} we study the bubble and triangle diagrams.
-In section \ref{alqg} we formulate the asymptotically local deformation of quantum gravity with purely virtual particles.
-Section \ref{conclusions} contains the conclusions.
-In the appendix we recall the calculation of the bubble diagram with PVPs.
+Another way to settle the non uniqueness of AL-QFT is as follows.
+We have remarked that nonlocal theories lack a selection principle for the form factors.
+The local limit might serve as one.
+Then, the candidate theories to describe nature from AL-QFT are nothing but their local limits\footnote{ Strictly speaking, they are not contained in the manifold $\mathcal{M}_{ \text{AL}}$ of asymptotically local theories, but in its border $\partial \mathcal{M}_{\text{AL}}$.}.